BilboSwaggins33/scbites-client/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Run the following command to start the express server.
+Run the following command to start on http://localhost:3000:
    ```sh
    npm start
    ```